jpogil/dsw_challenge/README.md

     <https://docs.mongodb.com/drivers/php-libraries/>

-3. Be pragmatic in your approach.
+3. Be pragmatic in your approach while keeping an eye on SOLID principles.

-4. Without over engineering use SOLID principles and OOP best practices to organize your code (interfaces, abstracts, models, strategies, mappers, etc).
+4. Without over engineering use OOP best practices to organize your code (interfaces, abstracts, models, etc).

+5. Write at least some basic unit tests for your solution.

-5. Only map data that is directly available on target, skipping all that is unneeded.
+6. Only map data that is directly available on target, skipping all that is unneeded.

-6. Challenge is complete if we see all data correctly stored in Mongodb collections according to the `specs`
+7. Challenge is complete if we see all data correctly stored in Mongodb collections according to the `specs`

 ## Bonus

 The following is OPTIONAL but will be highly valued in your application

-1. Add the current balance to the accounts.
+1. Change the type of transactions that are invoices.
 Feel free to explore the data to find that info.

-2. Change the type of transactions that are invoices.
+2. Add the current balance to the accounts.
 Feel free to explore the data to find that info.

-3. Use a TDD approach to your solution

 ## OTHER INFO